jerhon/www-honlsoft-com/content/blog/2020-06-12-calendar-application-msal.md

 The main part here is the configuration.
 Getting the client ID, redirect URL, and the right scopes.
 The protected resource map will be used later with the MsalInterceptor to indicate which URLs need auth tokens.
 The MsalInterceptor is used on the HttpClient to intercept any http calls and inject an auth token to the request.

-In this case I have set up a value in the environment.ts file, and made a separate environment for local development.
-I also have two app registrations.
-One for my hosted application, and one for my local development.
-This is to keep people from masquerading as my application and performing redirects on localhost for nefarious purposes.

 There are two configuration objects.
 The tutorials online in the package didn't include the second  configuration.
 Without it, I had issues right away as the MsalGuard was looking for the configured scopes.
 Once I added the parameters to the second configuration, it worked fine.

+I have set up some of these configuration values in the environment.ts file, and made a separate environment for local development.
+This way I can have two app registrations.
+One for my hosted application, and one for local development.
+This is to keep people from masquerading as my application and performing redirects on localhost for nefarious purposes.

-The scopes define the permissions the application is allowed to use, and what is requested of a user. in this case allow me to read a user, the user's profile, and calendar.
+The scopes define the permissions the application is allowed to use, and what is requested of a user.
+It will allow the application to read a user, the user's profile, and calendar.
 When signing in for the first time the application will show a list of the of the permissions the application is requesting and ask for the user to approve.
 To call additional Microsoft Graph APIs additional scopes would need to be added.

 In the protected resources, you'll notice two URLs to the Microsoft Graph API.
 The ```https://graph.microsoft.com/v1.0/me``` URL is their stable API.
 The second ```https://graph.microsoft.com/beta/me```, contains beta features that have not yet made it to stable.
 I had to use the beta APIs to return my personal profile picture.